Energinet-DataHub/green-energy-hub/docs/quality-assurance-and-test.md

 ## Quality Risk

-Building a product always gives reason to consider product risk areas and the possible costs of these risks elements.
-In this section we would like to elaborate on how we are working with these considerations, and give inspration on how to practically address this.
+Building a product always gives reason to consider product risk areas and the possible costs of these risk elements.
+In this section we would like to elaborate on how we are working with these considerations, and give inspiration on how to practically address this.

 In a project like this product risk contains two overall questions